bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-We're including `organisms-factoid` the same way as all the other patterns, but we're also naming it `factoid-advertising` by wrapping the include in a mustache section, indicated by the mustache code containing the `#` and `/` symbols.
+We're including `organisms-factoid` the same way as all the other patterns, but we're also naming it `factoid-advertising` by wrapping the include in a mustache *section*, indicated by the mustache code containing the `#` and `/` symbols.
 By giving the pattern instance a unique name, we can latch onto it and dynamically replace the content of the pattern.
 More on that in the next section!

-This Russian nesting doll approach to building UIs is simple but enormously powerful.
-This structure allows designers and developers to keep patterns DRY saving time and money.  build reusable UI patterns at the same time constructing the final put-together UI.
-The final interface and its underlying design system is one in the same.
+This Russian nesting doll approach to building UIs is simple but tremendously powerful.
+This structure allows designers and developers to keep patterns DRY saving time, effort, and money.
+This approach also allows teams to build a final UI while simultaneously creating the underlying UI design system.
+After all, the final interface is one instantiation of its underlying design system.
+Teams can also traverse between abstract and concrete, zeroing in on a particular pattern to fix bugs ("The header's broken!"), while also seeing how changes to small patterns affect the overall page layout.

 ## A separation between structure and data
 - Templates and pages - replacing default data with real representative content